 The dispensation for salvation today was given to Paul by revelation from God (Ephesians 3:3-4 KJV).
 This was acknowledged by the apostles and elders to mark the beginning of the dispensation of the grace of God (Ephesians 3:2 KJV), saving us by faith in Acts 15:1, 8-12, 19-20, and confirmed in Galatians 2:1-2 KJV.
 This is all according to Paul's gospel given to him by the Lord Jesus Christ "to fulfil the word of God" as it is written in Colossians 1:25 KJV.
 (Paul says "my gospel" 3x in Romans 2:16; 16:25; II Timothy 2:8 KJV)

 The end of the current dispensation is the gathering together of the body of Christ, our blessed hope.
-This is the event is commonly but mistakenly called the "rapture".
+This is the event which is commonly, but mistakenly, called the "rapture".
 It is an event only ever given details upon by Paul within scripture.
 If we go before this time it was a mystery, likewise after it in the timeline of prophecy it is unclear if not rightly divided for right now.
 (Romans 5:9; I Thessalonians 1:10, 5:9; I Corinthians 15:51-58; Ephesians 1:10; I Thessalonians 4:13-18; Titus 2:13-15 KJV).

 Ministry Of Reconciliation